JosephJ12/DesktopScoreViewer/README.rst

 Usage
 -----
-Go into directory with __main__.py and run from terminal with command:
+From terminal, go into directory with __main__.py and run with command:

 ::